SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Configuring_DataMiner_Maps/Layer_types.md

 Set the *sourceType* attribute of a layer to "clouds" if you want that layer to display cloud information.

 > [!NOTE]
-> For Google Maps, the Weather and Cloud layers are deprecated as of June 4, 2014.
-These are included in the Weather library, which is no longer available from June 4, 2015 onwards.
->
-> As an alternative, you can combine OpenStreetMap and OpenWeatherMap instead.
+> For Google Maps, the Weather and Cloud layers are deprecated.
+As an alternative, you can combine OpenStreetMap and OpenWeatherMap instead.
 See [Configuring the DataMiner Maps host servers](xref:Configuring_the_DataMiner_Maps_host_servers) for more details.

 ## Layers of sourceType 'connectivity'